 Weekend Workshop Policy:

 We typically make our go/no go decision 90 days out for people planning to fly in for the weekend.
-Cancellations received after that can cause low-enrollment and a loss to us, so we have to set a policy.
-Cancellations in writing 60-89 days or more will receive a full refund less a $50 admin fee if we can fill your space within the week.
-Cancellations 59 days or less will not receive a refund unless we can immediately fill your space, but will still incur a $75 admin fee.
+Cancellations in writing 60-89 days or more will receive a full refund less a $150 service fee if we can fill your space within the week.
+Cancellations 59 days or less will not receive any refund unless we can immediately fill your space, and will still incur a $150 service fee.

 USE OF LIKENESS AND/OR NAME